-What is that something with companies like Facebook, Netflix, Google and Amazon making people from all over the world love their products?
+What is that with companies like Facebook, Netflix, Google, and Amazon making people from all over the world love their products?
 This is what Marty Cagan explains in this book.

-He talks about everything from how to discover products to delivering them to the customers for all business.
-Be it an early stage start-up or a well established company, he has explained it all.
+He talks about everything from how to discover products to delivering them to the customers for all businesses.

 There is an undeniable fact - A lot of new products fail.
 Building a successful product is very hard.
 There is no right or wrong way to do it.
 However, Dan Olsen with this book made it as easy as possible for anyone to understand the idea behind building products that customers love.

-Hooked by Nir Eyal is not just for Product managers, it is for designers, marketers, founders and anyone who wants to understand the user behaviour that influences the product decisions.
+Hooked by Nir Eyal is not just for Product managers, it is for designers, marketers, founders, and anyone who wants to understand the user behavior that influences the product decisions.